 Besides sweeping, check for proper drainage and ventilation.

-Your ipe wood decking will lose its original reddish color and turn silvery gray without annual re-sealing.
+Your ipe wood boards will lose their original reddish color and turn silvery gray without annual re-sealing.
 There is no need to worry.
 The natural bleaching process does not affect the integrity of the ipe boards, and if you like the natural weathered ipe wood look, you don't need to do anything.
 However, it's recommended to re-apply the sealer annually to keep the wood's original color.

-And keep an eye on mildew or moss growth on the ipe wood.
+And keep an eye on mildew or moss growth on the ipe deck boards.
 If left unchecked, it will retain excess moisture speeding up rotting, and its roots will start degrading wood fibers.